-Egg donation is a fertility treatment used by women who can’t use their own eggs to have a child.
-Deciding on this solution is probably on of the hardest steps of one’s own infertility journey.
+Egg donation is a fertility treatment used by women who cannot use their own eggs to have a child.
+Choosing this solution is probably one of the hardest steps of one’s own fertility journey.

-Before we can start talking about any subject, we have to define it first.
-Dr Maria Arqué starts with describing egg donation as the process by which a woman donates eggs to enable another woman to conceive as a part of an assisted reproduction treatment.
-It is basically offered to patients who have early menopause, or low quality eggs or have had previous chemo- or radiotherapy (and as a result, they’re not producing eggs anymore) .
-Egg donation is also recommended for those who underwent previous fertility treatment that did not give them any pregnancy (failed ART) as well as to those affected with genetic diseases that cannot be diagnosed on the embryo.
+Before we can start talking about any subject, we must define it.
+Dr Arqué starts by describing egg donation as the process by which a woman donates eggs to enable another woman to conceive as a part of an assisted reproduction treatment.
+It is basically offered to patients who have early menopause, have low quality eggs or have had previous chemo- or radiotherapy (and as a result, they’re not producing eggs anymore).
+Egg donation is also recommended for those who underwent previous unsuccessful fertility treatment (failed ART) as well as to those affected with genetic diseases that cannot be diagnosed on the embryo.
 Finally, it is the only solution in cases where ovaries are not accessible for egg collection.

-Dr Maria explains how the legislation on egg donation works in Spain.
-There are a few important issues to take into consideration when deciding on the treatment in that particular country.
+Dr Arqué explains how the legislation on egg donation works in Spain.
+There are a few important issues to take into consideration when deciding on the treatment in that country.
 Firstly, egg donation in Spain is anonymous.
 It means that neither a donor nor recipient can know each other’s identities.
 Secondly, egg donation is a truly altruistic act – donors do not receive compensation for it.
-The only costs that are refunded are those of travel, accommodation, medical tests, etc. And finally, under the Spanish legislation, it is the medical team that selects the donor on the basis of phenotypical and immunological characteristics of the patient.
+The only costs that are refunded are those of travel, accommodation, medical tests, etc. Finally, under the Spanish legislation, it is the medical team that selects the donor based on phenotypical and immunological characteristics of the patient.
 In practice, it means that they are looking for a donor who looks much like a patient.